willsputra/swift-Hospital-lab-swift-intro-000/README.md

-Feel free to test all of the above code you've created in the `ViewController.swift` file.
+You can test out your code in the `ViewController.swift` file, writing code in the `viewDidLoad()` function.

+ALSO!, there are two test files which are making sure you implement everything correctly.
+You can look at these tests in the `ProtocolTests.swift` file and the `SchoolEmployeeTests.swift` file.